LEADERSHIP

 Executive Assistant U.S. Attorney

-Walker joined the U.S. Attorney’s Office for the Southern District of Texas in 2016 and has served as an Assistant U.S. Attorney (AUSA) in both the Civil and Criminal Divisions of the office.
+Walker joined the U.S. Attorney’s Office for the Southern District of Texas in 2016 and has served as an AUSA in both the Civil and Criminal Divisions of the office.
 She has defended the United States and its agencies in employment discrimination, civil immigration and federal Torts Claims Act cases.
 She also prosecuted white collar cases while in the office’s Fraud Section.
 Additionally, she served on a detail assignment to the General Counsel’s Office for the Executive Office of U.S. Attorneys.
 She previously served as an AUSA in the U.S. Attorney’s Office for the Northern District of Mississippi.

 Prior to joining the Department of Justice, Walker was a law clerk for U.S. District Judge Michael P. Mills in the Northern District of Mississippi, U.S. Magistrate Judge Michael T. Parker in the Southern District of Mississippi and U.S. District Judge Debra M. Brown in the Northern District of Mississippi.
 Before her clerkships, she practiced insurance defense and family law in the private sector.